Gluten-Free Chocolate Covered Strawberry Brownies

 This post may contain affiliate links.
 See our disclosure policy for more.

-Gluten-Free Chocolate Covered Strawberry Brownies – Fudgy gluten-free brownies are topped with fresh, ripe strawberries and a glorious chocolate ganache that’ll make your heart sing!
+These Gluten-Free Chocolate Covered Strawberry Brownies combine fudgy gluten-free brownies with fresh, ripe strawberries and a glorious chocolate ganache that’ll make your heart sing!

 Front view of gluten-free strawberry brownies with fresh strawberries and chocolate ganache